 Watching whales in their natural environment is an amazing and unforgettable sight.
 Humpback whales are among the most acrobatic of whales and spend time leaping or ‘breaching’ to communicate, play, or remove unwanted skin parasites.
 If you’re lucky, you may even see them launching out of the water in pairs or in larger groups.

-Moving from the Coast to the cool highlands we have Mount Kenya, Kenya’s highest mountain and Africa’s second highest after Kilimanjaro.
+Moving from the Coast to the cool highlands, we have Mount Kenya, Kenya’s highest mountain and Africa’s second highest after Kilimanjaro.
 Whether you’d simply like to visit the region for a mountain retreat or actually give scaling the mountain a shot, August offers some of the best conditions.
-Visits during the wet season are possible but often not recommended due to routes becoming impassable and poor visibility (it’s also not much fun having to stay in your cabin the whole time either).

 The trek up Mount Kenya is a beautiful expedition adorned with views of numerous tarns (small lakes) and exotic vegetation such as lobelias and groundsels.
 You will also see the breathtaking Lake Michaelson and Lake Ellis and unique animals such as the mountain hyrax.
 The mountain has three main peaks; Batian (5,199m), Nelion (5,188m) and Point Lenana (4,985m).
 Most climbing safaris end at Point Lenana leaving the other two for climbers with more technical climbing experience.

 For beginners, other lesser known peaks include Point Piggot (4957m), Point Dutton (4885m), and Point John (4885m).
-Regardless of skill level however, it is always recommended that guests looking to go up the mountain prepare adequately, both physically and mentally.
-Research is also important to ensure you have lots of information before you visit.
+However, regardless of skill level, it is always recommended that guests looking to go up the mountain prepare adequately, both physically and mentally.

-If on the other hand, you’re looking for a more relaxed experience, the Mount Kenya National Park offers plenty in August.
-Sunny, cool weather makes the area perfect for forest walks or camping expeditions by the area’s beautiful glades.
+On the other hand, you’re looking for a more relaxed experience, the Mount Kenya National Park offers plenty in August.
+You can opt for forest walks or camping expeditions by the area’s beautiful glades.
 The Ragati Conservancy is also close by offering fantastic opportunities to catch what are known as ‘Ragati Reds’ amongst fishing enthusiasts.
-These are a species of rainbow trout initially introduced introduced to the Ragati river in the early 1920s and 30s which have since evolved to develop the unique red colouring they are known for.
+These are a species of rainbow trout initially introduced to the Ragati river in the early 1920s and 30s and have since evolved to develop the unique red colouring they are known for.

 Last but not least is what is fondly known as Kenya’s ‘Little Italy’.
-The sunny (but not overbearingly hot) month of August makes this charming town a top spot to visit.
+The sunny (but not overbearingly hot) month of August makes the charming town of Malindi a top spot to visit.
 Teeming with activity, great food and a vibrant social scene, it makes for a spectacular holiday destination.
 Enjoy a walk on the beach, exeprience the amazing caostal food or simply dive into adventure and explore some historical treasures near Malindi, such as the Gede Ruins or the Marafa-Hell’s Kitchen - a unique sandstone canyon.